m4ttsch/omscs-notes-notes/computer-networks/rate-limiting-and-traffic-shaping.md

 When we shape CBR traffic, we tend to shape according to the peak rate.
 VBR traffic is often shaped according to an average rate and a peak rate.

 ## Leaky Bucket Traffic Shaping
-In a **leaky bucket** traffic shaper, traffic arrives in a bucket of size β and drains from the bucket at rate ρ.
+In a **leaky bucket** traffic shaper, traffic arrives in a bucket of size $\beta$ and drains from the bucket at rate $\rho$.
 Each traffic flow has its own bucket.

 ![](https://assets.omscs.io/C15197CB-DE6B-48A5-A8CA-2218F942D846.png)

-While traffic can flow into the bucket at any rate, it cannot drain from the bucket at a rate faster than ρ.
-Therefore, the maximum average rate that data can be sent through this bucket is ρ.
+While traffic can flow into the bucket at any rate, it cannot drain from the bucket at a rate faster than $\rho$.
+Therefore, the maximum average rate that data can be sent through this bucket is $\rho$.

-The size β of the bucket controls the maximum burst size that a sender can send for a particular flow.
-Even though the average rate cannot exceed ρ, the sender may be able to, at times, send at a faster rate, as long as the total size of the burst does not overflow the bucket.
+The size $\beta$ of the bucket controls the maximum burst size that a sender can send for a particular flow.
+Even though the average rate cannot exceed $\rho$, the sender may be able to, at times, send at a faster rate, as long as the total size of the burst does not overflow the bucket.

 Setting a larger bucket size can accommodate a larger burst rate.
-Setting a larger value of ρ can enable a faster packet rate.
+Setting a larger value of $\rho$ can enable a faster packet rate.

 In short, the leaky bucket allows flows to periodically burst while maintaining a constant drain rate.